-The Parish Council will relocate the existing playground on the site and aim to engage young people in the design of the playground as part of the project.
+The Parish Council will relocate the existing playground on the site and has engaged with families and young people in the design of the playground as part of the project.

 8. How did you get to this design?

 We worked with local groups and users to draft an architect brief in 2018/ 2019.
 We appointed an architect and developed the design over the last few months.

 9. How much will it cost?